Mediator

 Mediator DID example

-Resolves to DID document
+Resolves to this DID document

 It is highly encouraged for each DID to use multiple mediators, as it will increase the delivery rate in case one mediator goes down.
 Mediators should also not be relied upon for storage and fetching of old messages, as they do not guarantee old message persistence.
 Once the client receives a message from the mediator, it should be stored locally or on a third-party service specialized for encrypted data storage.